 “My whole though was I really wanna experiment with light and shadows.
 I just want to play around with the light and see what it does.”

 “Transitioning from album packaging to illustration, which is mainly what we do now, I didn’t set out to do that it was just kind of this random evolution of time and kind of where my head was at.
 I knew that I couldn’t just keep doing album packaging forever.
-It was going down, things were going down in terms of finances for that, so three thing happened in 2004.
+It was going down, things were going down in terms of finances for that, so three things happened in 2004.

 - The Incredibles came out-the art of the incredibles made me want to start drawing again.